This Week’s LUCSA Box

 Storage Tip - The lettuce will come in a plastic bag, remove your greens from the bag and store them in a plastic container or bag with a paper towel covering them for up to a week in the fridge.

-Storage Tip - Keep in a plastic bag in the crisper for up to a few weeks.
+Storage Tip - Keep dry in a plastic bag in the crisper for a week for thyme, two weeks for rosemary and a month for lemongrass.
+All are great dried!

 Substitutions